CatherineALSKFF/ChatlyX/README.md

-# Chatly
+# ChatlyX

-Chatly is a lightweight real-time chat application designed as part of a frontend developer homework exercise.
+ChatlyX is a lightweight real-time chat application designed as part of a frontend developer homework exercise.
 It features real-time messaging, user tracking, and responsive design, with a clean and functional interface adhering to the provided mockups.

 ---